Forest-Economics-Goettingen/Research_Seminar_GLM/README.md

 grouping observation with same outcomes makes the solving process more efficient and then leads to a Binomial distribution (Fahrmeir et al., 2023, p.
 270 - 277), which is why in practiced programming, the Binomial or Quasibinomial distributions are usually taken.
+You should stick to these standard combination of distributions of link functions, however, you can freely decide for any of the distributions of the so called exponential family if want.

 @Johannes, würdest du Logits per Hand rechnen lassen und dann in lm?
 Um in der Logik von dem Lane Paper zu beleiben?